akhilrawat001/zomato-scraper-python/README.md

 # ZomatoScraper_Python
-A scraper to scrape that details of all the resturants in NCR
+A scraper to scrape that scrapes the details of all the resturants in NCR
-## Implemented:
+## Modules Used:
 #### Beautiful Soup
 #### Multi-Threading
+#### Selinium